ovh/docs/pages/web/web-paas/configuration-services/network-storage/guide.en-gb.md

 ## Objective

-$partner_full supports internal "storage as a service" to provide a file store that can be shared between different application containers.
+Web PaaS supports internal "storage as a service" to provide a file store that can be shared between different application containers.

 The network storage service enables a new kind of `mount` that refers to a shared service rather than to a local directory.
 Any application can use both `local` and/or `service` mounts, or neither.